addyosmani/backbone-fundamentals/README.md

   ...
 ```

-Aliasing to the dollar-sign (`$`), once again makes it very easy to encapsulate any part of an application you wish using AMD.
+Aliasing to the dollar-sign (`$`), once again makes it easy to encapsulate any part of an application you wish using AMD.

 ##External [Underscore/Handlebars/Mustache] templates using RequireJS

-Moving your [Underscore/Mustache/Handlebars] templates to external files is actually quite straight-forward.
-As this application makes use of RequireJS, I'll discuss how to implement external templates using this specific script loader.

-RequireJS has a special plugin called text.js which is used to load in text file dependencies.
+Moving your Underscore, Mustache, or Handlebars templates to external files is actually quite straightforward.
+Let's look at how to implement external templates using Require.js.
+RequireJS has a special plugin called text.js which is used to load in text file dependencies like our templates.
 To use the text plugin, simply follow these simple steps:

 1. Download the plugin from http://requirejs.org/docs/download.html#text and place it in either the same directory as your application's main JS file or a suitable sub-directory.

-2. Next, include the text.js plugin in your initial RequireJS configuration options.
+2. Include the text.js plugin in your initial RequireJS configuration options.
 In the code snippet below, we assume that RequireJS is being included in our page prior to this code snippet being executed.
-Any of the other scripts being loaded are just there for the sake of example.
+Notice that we're also loading a number of jQuery plugins:

 ```javascript
 require.config( {